Jonathan Dickinson State Park is big, wild and full of adventure. It’s time you planned a visit to enjoy these seven

 Details for planning your visit to Jonathan Dickinson State Park

 - Elsa Kimbell Environmental Education and Research Center.
 The interpretive center is open 9 a.m. to 5 p.m. weekends and has free wifi.

-- Shuttle service upriver for canoe or kayak rental: This service, where are dropped off at Riverbend Park and you paddle back to the park, is only offered by special arrangement.
-Call 561-746-7053 for more information.
+- Shuttle service upriver for canoe or kayak rental: This service, between Riverbend Park and Jonathan Dickinson, is offered by Jupiter Outdoor Center.
+Call 561-285-8992 for more information.

 - Horseback riding at Jonathan Dickinson State Park.
 In winter, an outfitter brings 20 horses from the Smoky Mountains area south to run trail rides and wagon rides every day.
 See info on the website or call for details: 561-746-1466.

 What’s nearby?
 Things to do in the Hobe Sound/Jupiter area: